markdinglasa/Innosoft-iPOS/README.md

 ## ADDED FUNCTION
 * In POS Sales upon selecting an Item and tendering.
 The data would be saved in tmpSM(CSV) and the progam would automatically create a folder named SIA and a file of Transaction with a complete name of the cuurent month and year which is 03_2024_Transactions.csv .
 This file contains all of the transaction within that month.

-## TO START
-* You can tender any item in the POS to test if the function is working as expected.

 ## FILE LOCATION
 Option 1.